maj-rf/maj-rf/README.md

 <!--
 **bananabread08/bananabread08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 Self-taught Web Developer/Software Engineer.
-Learning WebDev under **The Odin Project**.

 - [x] 🔭 (Finished just in time.
 01/31/21) I’m currently working on finishing the Foundations this month (January 2021) hopefully.
-I am excited to face the Fullstack Javascript course soon!
+I am excited to face the Fullstack Javascript course of The Odin Project soon!
 ### More About Me:
 - 💪: Upon starting TOP, I had a lifestyle change.
-I workout (halfway through the pandemic times!), eat healthy, fixed my body-clock.
+I workout, eat healthy, and fixed my body-clock.
 I am taking care of my body and myself in general.
 I'm sure it's not a placebo.
 - 🎮: I love playing games, mostly on my phone and my Nintendo Switch.
 I love JRPGs in general.
 - 📺: I enjoy reading mangas and  watch TV series during my free time.